List of people who have crossed Canada on foot: Dave Proctor

 Dave Proctor, an ultramarathoner from Okotoks, Alberta, crossed Canada on foot in 2022 from St. John’s, Newfoundland, to Victoria, British Columbia.
 He completed the 7,159 km journey in 67 days, 10 hours and 27 minutes, averaging over 105 km per day without taking a single rest day.
 This run broke Al Howie’s 1991 trans-Canada speed record by five days.
 Proctor faced illness and injury during the attempt but persevered, supported by his crew.
 His run was verified by the Association of Canadian Ultramarathoners and GPS data from COROS.

 Trevor Redmond

 Trevor Redmond walked from Stanley Park, British Columbia to the east coast of Canada and halfway back, between 2006 and 2007, for cancer prevention, research and awareness.
 He covered 11,421 kilometers.

-Currently running across Canada, Redmond runs dressed entirely in yellow and calls himself "the Fellow in Yellow".
-He has run 8479 kilometres as of Swift Current, Saskatchewan and received $53,000 in support thus far.
+Currently running across Canada from Halifax, Redmond runs dressed entirely in yellow and calls himself "the Fellow in Yellow".
+He has run 14660 kilometres as of Marathon Ontario.
+Trevor has completed a run through all 10 provinces from coast to coast and is running his way back.

-A Run For Courage is in support of mental health and physical health trauma.
+A Run For Courage is in support of mental health and physical mobility.
+This run has reached into Southern Ontario as far south as Windsor and included parts of Vancouver Island as far as Campbell River.